Prerequisites

 Advanced Settings tab, also enable Internationalization, we’ll cover this topic in more detail later.

-Content Manager, click on Pages under Collection Types, then click on Create new entry.
+Pages under Collection Types, then click on Create new entry.

 Enter the title.
 Notice that the slug field fills in automatically.
 However, this won’t be the slug for the